 4A.
 Application of Act limited

-This Act does not apply on and after transition day, other than as set out in section 4B.
+Subject to section 4C, this Act does not apply on and after transition day, other than as set out in section 4B.

 [Section 4A inserted: No. 27 of 2021 s.
-342.]
+342; amended: No. 23 of 2023 s.
+5.]

 4B.
 Act continues to apply for certain purposes only

-This Act continues to apply on and after transition day for the following purposes only —
+Subject to section 4C, this Act continues to apply on and after transition day for the following purposes only —

 (a) the determination of applications, made before transition day, for authorisations under section 16(2);